 Now we’re getting into the more technical side of starting your podcast.
 The good news is that, depending on what you’re trying to do, you can start today, often with minimal adjustments to the space you’re in or have available, and for free!

+One of the best ways to test your podcast sound quality is to record 1 or 2 minutes.
 Yep, just the room sound!
-You’ll be surprised by how much information you gather with just doing that.
+You’ll be surprised by how much information about your podcast recording room you’ll gather just doing that.

-The hum of a refrigerator, the whistle of steam heat, and rumbling traffic outside can all interfere with audio quality.
+The hum of a refrigerator, the whistle of steam heat, and rumbling traffic outside can all interfere with podcast sound quality.

 Most Level 1 or 2 podcasters might not have access to optimal recording spaces, but nearly every home has bedrooms and closets.
-Generally speaking, those rooms would be your best bet.
-At times living rooms can do the job, particularly if there is lots of furniture and nice big, soft, cushy sofas, cushions, and drapes.
+Generally speaking, those rooms would be your best bet for a homemade podcast studio.
+At times living rooms can do the job, particularly if there is lots of furniture and big, soft, cushy sofas, cushions, and drapes.

-Home offices are also good choices for recording, if they have a substantial amount of furniture, carpet, rugs, and curtains.
+Home offices are also good choices for home podcast studios if they have a substantial amount of furniture, carpet, rugs, and curtains.

-Offices have the bonus of being used by you, so to make it easy to record in a home office regularly, consider adding some basic sound absorption and diffusion elements to the room.
+Home offices have the bonus of being used daily, making the podcast room setup and design worthwhile.
+You can consider adding some basic podcast soundproofing and diffusion elements to the room.

-Kitchens and bathrooms tend to have the most amount of echo, as there is no carpet and the furniture and surroundings are hard.
+Kitchens and bathrooms tend to have the most echo, as there is no carpet and the furniture and surroundings are hard.
 Avoid recording in them if possible.